Laughs-In-Flowers/countfloyd/README.md

 Why does this exist?
 --------------------
-This particular code is a partitioned offshoot of a larger tool to create physical and video games and art.
+This particular code is a partitioned offshoot of a larger tool to create physical games, video games and art.

 What is a 'constructor'?
 ------------------------
 A constructor is a basic strategy for feature generation.
 One constructor can be used to generate many and varied feature instances.
-Constructors occupy a basic space: "a value corresponding to a key", "a random color from a list", "combinatorily generated list of all items from several other list", etc. et al. For example the simple random constructor can used to randomize generation of features for number, color, size, etc. All different features, generated through the same constructor type.
+Constructors occupy a basic space: "a value corresponding to a key", "a random color from a list", "combinatorily generated list of all items from several other list", etc. et al. For example the simple random constructor can used to randomize generation of multiple features for number, color, size, etc. All different features, generated through the same constructor type.

 What is a 'feature'?